-For example, regardless of the amount of time each takes, when you layer on ‘end use’ and run time, a voice over for a national television commercial that runs for 13 weeks may be priced very differently from an internet ad that runs for 2 weeks.
+For example, regardless of the amount of time each project takes to produce, when you layer on ‘end use’ and run time, a voice over for a national television commercial that runs for 13 weeks may be priced very differently from an internet ad that runs for 2 weeks.

 4. Work Your Niche Market Skills and Charge Accordingly

-Another consideration that can be looked over, is whether or not what you’re able to offer as a voice over actor is rare or commonplace.
+Another consideration to make is whether or not what you’re able to offer as a voice over actor is rare or commonplace.

 It’s always a good idea to know your personal brand and work on differentiating your offer.
-The reason why the top voice over actors in television and film get paid so much is because they’ve carved out their own place in the market – their clients feel that no one else can do what they do, the way they do it.
+The reason why the top voice over actors in television and film get paid so much is because they’ve carved out their own place in the market—their clients feel that no one else can do what they do in the way they do it.

 So if you have a niche skill, like fluency in a rare language, or the ability to create characters at the drop of a hat, you should be sure to explicitly state these skills.

-Tip: Here are some other great tips for Creating a Winning Voices Profile.
+Tip: Here are some other great ways to create a Winning Voices Profile.

 With every project you complete, you further hone your craft and improve on your abilities.
-To keep yourself represented as accurately as possible throughout your career, review your demos at least every 6 months to catch anything sub-par to your current skill level.
-Voice talent Christy Fabbri has taken on the task, and it has made her more aware of her progress as well!
+To keep yourself represented as accurately as possible throughout your career, review your demos at least every six months to catch anything sub-par to your current skill level.
+Voice talent Christy Fabbri has taken on this task, and it has made her more aware of her progress as well!

-The more up to date your demos are, the more likely you are to book more jobs and bring in more revenue for yourself.
-Especially if updating your demos involves using completed projects from recognizable brands!
-However, if your demo updates won’t be including any of those past completed works, you can use sample script banks like this one to record new demos.
+The more up-to-date your demos are, the more likely you are to book more jobs and bring in more revenue for yourself, especially if updating your demos involves using completed projects from recognizable brands!
+However, if your demo updates won’t be including any of those past completed works, you can use sample script libraries like this one to record new demos.